oarepo/invenio-rfcs/rfcs/framework-0099-zip-and-extracted.md

         },
         // ...
     ],
-    "total": 42 // total number of entries (files and directories) "truncated": false // true if the listing was truncated (e.g., too many entries) }
+    "total": 42, // total number of entries (files and directories) "truncated": false // true if the listing was truncated (e.g., too many entries) }
 ```

-Note: we do not plan to support pagination for the listing operation as pagination over hierarchical structure is difficult to implement.
+Note: we do not plan to support pagination for the listing operation, as pagination over a hierarchical structure is difficult to implement.
 The entire structure will be returned in a single response.
-The extractor
-should return the total number of entries and a flag indicating if the listing was truncated.
+The extractor should return the total number of entries and a flag indicating whether the listing was truncated.

 #### Extract operation

-The extract operation is a GET request to the endpoint `/api/records/<pid_value>/files/<key>/content/entries/<path>`.
-User must have `can_get_content_files` permission to be able to call the API.
-It returns the content of the specified file or a container file containing the specified directory and its contents.
+The extract operation is a GET request to `/api/records/<pid_value>/files/<key>/content/entries/<path>`.
+The user must have the `can_get_content_files` permission.
+If `<path>` points to a file, the API streams the file content.
+If `<path>` points to a directory, the API streams a ZIP archive of that directory.

 ### Internal API

-Most of the backend logic is implemented inside the `invenio_records_resources` package.
+Most of the backend logic will be implemented inside the `invenio_records_resources` package.

 #### `invenio_records_resources.services.files.extractors`